Returns a directory path for the data of the current user of the current application.

 - If several applications must create or modify the same HFSQL data files or configuration files (.INI, .XML), these files must be found in the common directory of applications

 - If these files are specific to the current user, they must be stored in the directory returned by fGlobalDirUser.

-- If these files are common to all the computer users, they must be stored in the directory returned by fGlobalDirCommon.
+- If these files are common to all users of the computer, they must be stored in the directory returned by fGlobalDirCommon.

 - These functions are recommended for the multi-user applications installed on a single computer or TSE.

 - If the domain or the Active Directory allows the use of a mobile profile, the user details are automatically copied when changing computer.

 To help you create applications while complying with the programming standard, specific options are proposed by WINDEV when running the application test.
 For more details, see Configuring the test mode of project